 3) “Control” where two sets of 5 variables covary moderately with covariance = 0.5 and discriminate between groups (difference in means = 2); 5 variables with covariance = 0.5 and no difference in means; and 10 variables that do not covary or distinguish groups (i.e. noise) (Fig 1G).

-Multivariate data were simulated in R using the holodeck package (Scott 2019)(citation), which allows simple generation of multivariate data frames with varying correlation structures.
+Multivariate data were simulated in R using the holodeck package (Scott 2019), which allows simple generation of multivariate data frames with varying correlation structures.
 We created 100 randomly generated datasets using the same parameters under each of these scenarios.

 PCA discriminant analysis (PCA-DA) was performed by first fitting a PCA using the opls function from the ropls package, which selects a number of principal components using an autofit criterion (Thévenot et al. 2015).
 Then a linear regression was performed using all retained principal components as predictor variables and a p-value from a global F test is reported.